dchest/dchest.com/posts/2025/2025-08-09-mlkem-webcrypto.md

 While it calls WASM, it would not be hard to customize it to use a different ML-KEM implementation, for example, if you want to use Apple's CryptoKit with a WKWebView-based native app.
 I will probably release bindings for it when the time comes (assuming native WebCrypto API comes later than that).

-It's fast, here are benchmarks results on my M1 MacBook Air in Chromium:
+It's fast, here are benchmark results on my M1 MacBook Air in Chromium:

 ```
 Benchmark Results (10000 iterations each):